 Four insurance use cases

 Policy-level residual monitoring.
 Instead of flagging policies where the residual exceeds some ad-hoc percentage, calibrate a chart on a stable training period and flag policies whose conformal p-value falls below $\alpha = 0.05$.
 The false alarm rate is controlled at 5% by construction.
+The threshold is not “30% relative miss” but rather the 95th percentile of relative misses observed when the model was known to be working.

 Multivariate model health.
 This is where the framework earns its keep.
 Rather than monitoring PSI on 15 features separately and arguing about whether two ambers constitute a red, you construct a single monitoring vector each period — say, [PSI_age, PSI_area, AE_freq, AE_sev, Gini_delta] — and feed it to MultivariateConformalMonitor.
 An IsolationForest learns the joint in-control distribution.
 The conformal p-value tests whether the current vector is consistent with that joint distribution.
 One number, one threshold, one decision.
+The complexity of a 15-metric dashboard collapses into a single calibrated signal.

 Code